Shippable/docs/sources/platform/workflow/job/runci.md

 page_keywords: Deploy multi containers, microservices, Continuous Integration, Continuous Deployment, CI/CD, testing, automation, pipelines, docker, lxc

 # runCI

-`runCI` is a job that represents a repo that is enabled for CI on Shippable.
-This is how Shippable was started before we realized that trying to create a complex workflows in 1 single YML was impossible and we needed DevOps Assembly Lines.
-As a result, this job is somewhat different from other Jobs since the actual configuration is driven through [`shippable.yml`](/platform/tutorial/workflow/shippable-yml/).
-The runCI job is just a wrapper that lets you easily integrate your CI workflow with the rest of your pipeline.
+The `runCI` Job represents the CI job for a repository that is enabled for CI on Shippable.
+This job is more of a wrapper that lets you easily integrate your CI workflow with the rest of your Assembly Lines.
+As a result, `runCI` is somewhat different from other Jobs since the actual CI configuration is driven through [`shippable.yml`](/platform/tutorial/workflow/shippable-yml/).

-`runCI` Jobs execute on Shippable provided [Dynamic Nodes](/platform/runtime/overview#nodes) or [Custom Nodes](/platform/runtime/overview#nodes)
+`runCI` Jobs execute on Shippable provided [Dynamic Nodes](/platform/runtime/overview#nodes) or [Custom Nodes](/platform/runtime/overview#nodes).

 ## How do you create a runCI Job?

-When you enable your repo for [CI](/ci/enable-project/), an internal representation of `runCI` job is automatically created along with [ciRepo]() as an `IN`
+When you [enable your repo for CI](/ci/enable-project/), a `runCI` job is automatically created along with [ciRepo](/platform/workflow/resource/cirepo/) as an `IN`.

 Note: If your `CI` project was enabled before March 2017, you can create these objects by clicking on **Hook** button on the Project Settings page.

 <img src="/images/platform/jobs/runCI/hookPipeline.png" alt="Hook button on project settings page." style="vertical-align: middle;display: block;margin-left: auto;margin-right: auto;"/>

 ## How do you use it in Assembly Lines?

-Now if you want to interact with your **runCI** Job with other entities of the Assembly line, you can add a `runCI` Job by [adding](/platform/tutorial/workflow/howto-crud-job#adding) it to `shippable.jobs.yml`.
-This creates a wrapper around your existing job.
+If you want your **runCI** Job to interact with other Jobs or Resources of your Assembly lines, you will need to [add it](/platform/tutorial/workflow/howto-crud-job#adding) to `shippable.jobs.yml`.
+This creates the wrapper around your existing job that can be used as an `IN` for other Jobs in your Assembly Lines.

 ## YML Definition